kurtseifried/gsd-url-list/README.md

-# uvi-url-list
+# gsd-url-list

-UVI URL List - the headwaters for manually entered URL's that feed into the crawler
+GSD URL List - the headwaters for manually entered URL's that feed into the crawler

 ## /data/tld/